omnitinchavan/project1/README.md

 # project1
-this is my first Git Repository
+this is my first Git Repository<br> Author-om chavan
-Author-om chavan